zeekus/textfiles/pschism_build_document_with_spack.md

   git checkout -b new_branch_name
 ```

-# Step 4: Spack setup: the SPACK environment
+### Step 4: Spack setup: the SPACK environment

-*load the spack environment load script.
+*load the spack environment.
 Set the .bashrc to load this automatically.*
 *SNAFU: Azure doesn't seem to have a shared home directory like AWS Pcluster does.*

 ```